Sofia Talvik

 Sofia Talvik (born 24 November 1978 in Gothenburg, Västra Götaland County) is a Swedish musician and singer-songwriter.
-Her music often blends elements of folk and pop; she also uses a lot of acoustic instruments in her songs, including violins, cellos, trombones, and acoustic guitar.
+Her music can be described as Folk and Americana with Nordic influences.
+She plays the guitar and piano.
+Her album productions also include musicians who play other acoustic instruments, including violins, cellos, accordion and mandolin.

 Career

 Talvik released her debut album, Blue Moon, in 2005.
 It was recorded and produced entirely by Talvik herself, taking just 40 hours to record.

 Her second album, Street of Dreams, was released in 2007, and features Bernard Butler, guitarist in former British band Suede on the track "It's Just Love", the first single to be released from the album.
 Talvik had been looking for a partner with whom to duet on the single, and contacted Butler via MySpace while working on the album.

 Her third album, Jonestown, was released at the end of August 2008 and is the second album released on her own record label Makaki Music.
 The album and title track are named after the sanctuary built by the cult Peoples Temple (founded by pastor Jim Jones), where over 900 people committed suicide.
 Jonestown was produced by Swedish artist Tobias Fröberg who also produced Peter Morén from Peter Bjorn and John.

 In August 2008, Talvik became the first Swedish female artist to play the Lollapalooza festival in Chicago, Illinois.
 Florida is Sofia Talvik's fourth album, which was released in May 2010, and was partially written during a time when Talvik lived in Orlando, Florida, though it was recorded back in Stockholm, Sweden.